Small business SEO, simple tactics for 2021

 - Give every page a unique title – unique titles help search engines understand what your page is about, and will also drive higher click-through rates.

 - Care about your click-through rate – Amazing.
 Remarkable.
 Magic.
 Extraordinary.
 Etc. These are all power words that tap into people’s emotions.
 Incorporating these into your title tags can do wonders for your click-through rate.
 The Headline analyser can help you write better headlines that drive traffic, shares and search results, primarily for blog content.

 Page speed and image sizes

-Page speed became a ranking factor back in 2010.
+Page speed became a ranking factor back in 2010, and is continuing to increase in importance with the new Google Page Experience update coming in June.
 It’s well known that a slow website can significantly impact its effectiveness in search, images can be a major factor in strangling the performance of your website.